Personalized Semi-Supervised Federated Learning for Human Activity Recognition: Conflict of interest statement

 Many transfer learning approaches have been applied to HAR to fine-tune models learned from a source domain with available labeled data to a target domain with low-availability of labeled data~\cite{cook2013transfer,wang2018deep, sanabria2021unsupervised, soleimani2021cross}. \acronym~ relies on transfer learning to fine-tune the personal local model taking advantage of the global model trained by all the participating devices.

 An effective method to tackle data scarcity for HAR when the feature space is homogeneous (like in \acronym) is semi-supervised learning~\cite{abdallah2018activity, stikic2008exploring, guan2007activity, longstaff2010improving}.
 Semi-supervised methods only use a restricted labeled dataset to initialize the activity model.
 Then, a significant amount of unlabeled data is semi-automatically annotated.
 The most common semi-supervised approaches for HAR are self-learning ~\cite{longstaff2010improving}, label propagation~\cite{stikic2009multi}, co-learning~\cite{lee2014activity}, and active learning~\cite{miu2015bootstrapping, abdallah2015adaptive, hossain2017active}.
-Also, hybrid solutions based on semi-supervised learning and knowledge-based reasoning have been proposed in~\cite{bettini2020caviar}.
+Active learning has also been adopted in HAR to handle the class imbalance problem~\cite{nguyen2018dealing}.
+Hybrid solutions based on semi-supervised learning and knowledge-based reasoning have been proposed in~\cite{bettini2020caviar}.
 Existing semi-supervised solutions do not consider the scalability problems related to building a recognition model with a large number of users for real-world deployments.
 Moreover, the data required to build such collaborative models is sensitive, as it could reveal private information about the users (e.g., user health condition and habits)~\cite{voigt2017eu, samarati2014data, bettini2015privacy}.